At a glance: Medicare health insurance in West Virginia

 Medicare enrollment in West Virginia

-As of November 2018, there were 433,494 Medicare beneficiaries in West Virginia.
-That’s 24 percent of the state’s population, compared with a little more than 18 percent of the United States population enrolled in Medicare.
+As of November 2019, there were 439,809 Medicare beneficiaries in West Virginia.
+That’s more than 24 percent of the state’s population, compared with less than 19 percent of the United States population enrolled in Medicare.

 But 21 percent of West Virginia’s Medicare beneficiaries were eligible due to a disability as of 2017 (as opposed to being age 65+), versus 16 percent nationwide.
 According to data compiled by the University of New Hampshire, West Virginia had the highest percentage of disabled residents in the country in 2016 (although Alabama, Arkansas, Kentucky, and Mississippi all had a higher percentage of their Medicare beneficiaries eligible due to disability).